tomchen22/BusinessPlatformApps/Source/Apps/Microsoft/Released/Microsoft-TwitterTemplate/README.md

 Processing 100K tweets a month will cost approximately $385

-Please keep in mind these are **estimated costs.** For a more detailed breakdown of the various components please refer to the [Azure calculator](https://azure.microsoft.com/en-us/pricing/calculator/) and select Logic App, Azure Function, Azure SQL and Congitive Services.
+Please keep in mind these are **estimated costs and subject to change.** For a more detailed breakdown of the various components please refer to the [Azure calculator](https://azure.microsoft.com/en-us/pricing/calculator/) and select Logic App, Azure Function, Azure SQL and Congitive Services.
 You can tweak all the options to see what the costs will look like and what modifications may suit your needs best.

 The following defaults are set for you in the template (you can modify any of these after things get set up):